Palaeoproteomics

 Implementation

-FINDER has so far processed over 15,000 bone fragments from 30 sites across Eurasia.
+FINDER processed over 15,000 bone fragments from 30 sites across Eurasia.
 Among the thousands of animal bones, we have discovered 35 new human fossils, and have helped establishing two new ZooMS laboratories in China (Jilin University) and Russia (Novosibirsk).
-This will allow us and our colleagues to process samples locally, while transferring knowledge and training local scientists and students.
+This allowed us and our colleagues to process samples locally, while transferring knowledge to local scientists.